5 ways you can support your employees' mental health

 • Listening and engaging.

-• Practicing prioritisation and patience.
+• Practicing prioritisation, compassion & patience.

 • Committing to regular one-to-ones and encouraging other leaders to do the same.